onyx-platform/onyx/doc/user-guide/internal-design.md

     - [Sentinel Reduction](#sentinel-reduction)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-## Internal Design

-This chapter outlines how Onyx works on the inside to meet the required properties of a distributed data processing system.

 ### High Level Components